glowreeyah/New-York-Times-Clone/README.md

 # New-York-Times

-> This project is to clone The New York Times Article Page
+> This a clone of The New York Times Article Page.
+> The purpose of this project is to practice positioning and floating.

 > ![screenshot](nyt_screenshot.png)